Anxiety Medications and Drug Screening: What You Should Know

 - Phencyclidine (PCP)

-Benzodiazepines are not on the list for the basic drug test but would be included if an employer chose to order the expanded drug screening which includes the above five drugs plus any number of the following (companies choose which they want screened for):
+Benzodiazepines are not on the list for the basic drug test.
+They are, however, part of the expanded drug screening, which includes the above five drugs plus any number of the following (companies choose which they want screened for):

 - Barbiturates (Phenobarbital, Secobarbitol, Butalbital)